 Contractors certainly understand the challenges of building on these sites with ultra soft soil conditions.
 In fact, the typical in situ conditions render DCP-type soil strength testing unrecordable, especially during wet seasons.
 Conventional methods like chemical stabilization are simply not possible or cost prohibitive.
 It’s clear that a specialized solution is required to ensure both constructability and cost efficiency – not to mention gain a competitive advantage.

-Structural geogrids are a cost-effective method for addressing soft soils, allowing immediate access on soggy land that otherwise couldn't support even the lightest equipment.
+Structural geogrids are a cost-effective method for addressing soft soils found at petrochemical plant sites, allowing immediate access on soggy land that otherwise couldn't support even the lightest equipment.
 However, circumstances such as this require a geotextile for separation.
 When both functions are required, a composite geosynthetic material like Tensar TriAx FilterGrid presents an attractive solution.
 FilterGrid combines the highest performing structural geogrid, TriAx, by bonding it with a geotextile that maintains separation.
 FilterGrid allows maximum filtration, bridge-lift confinement, pore water dissipation, and other proven performance characteristics.
 An additional benefit is that the geogrid and fabric are installed safely and quickly in one installation step, thus preserving the integrity of the section.